Are you looking for a simple learning management system (LMS) to assist you in creating and managing online courses?

 👌 Is it possible to create checkout pages manually in WP Courseware?

 Yes.
 Within WP Courseware, there are three shortcodes connected to the checkout pages.
 These pages are created automatically when you install WP Courseware for the first time.
 You will, however, need to build these pages if you already have WP Courseware installed.

 🌻Is LearnDash a trustworthy platform?

-LearnDash describes itself as the “most trusted WordPress LMS,” allowing users to create and sell their own online courses.
-It also provides you with powerful administrative tools and combines the most up-to-date technology into your lessons.
+LearnDash is the most trusted WordPress LMS, allowing users to create and sell online courses.
+It also provides powerful administrative tools and combines the most up-to-date technology into your lessons.

 👉 Is it possible to use LearnDash without WordPress?